nicklaw5/helix/docs/README.md

 ## User-Agent Header

 It's entirely possible that you may want to set or change the *User-Agent* header value that is sent with each request.
-You can do so by it through as option when creating a new client, like so:
+You can do so by passing it through as an option when creating a new client, like so:

 with the `SetUserAgent()` method before sending a request.
 For example: